seandstewart/bardly/pending/problems/troilus-and-cressida/uncut.md

 For which we lose our heads to gild his horns.

 **PATROCLUS**
-The first was Menelaus’ kiss; this, mine:
+The first was Menelaus' kiss; this, mine:
 Patroclus kisses you.

 **MENELAUS**